Export WooCommerce Products to Google Sheets

 In the Product Export Wizard, you will be prompted to select a location of the export file.
 Switch to the “Google Drive” option and add a new Google Drive account.

-After you press OK, the Google authentication window will open in a browser.
+After you press "Authenticate", the Google authentication window will open in a browser.
 Select the account to which you want to connect and grant eMagicOne Store Manager Import/Export tool the permission to access the drive:

 After you’ve finished, you will see a message that Store Manager now has access to Google Sheets.
 Close the browser window and proceed with the export.